Bubbling Under Hot 100: Chart history

-The Bubbling Under Hot 100 Singles chart was first introduced in the June 1, 1959 issue of Billboard, under the name "Bubbling Under the Hot 100".
+The Bubbling Under Hot 100 Singles chart was introduced in the June 1, 1959, issue of Billboard, under the name "Bubbling Under the Hot 100".
 Containing a listing of 15 singles, the chart was described as "the new listing that predicts which new records will become chart climbers."
-Its first number-one single was "A Prayer and a Juke Box" by Little Anthony and the Imperials (The song would later peak at #81).
+Its first number-one single was "A Prayer and a Juke Box" by Little Anthony and the Imperials (the song would later peak at number 81).
 It would continue to be published in issues of Billboard until August 24, 1985, after which it was discontinued.
 Prior to its discontinuation, the chart had not been issued in four issues; three from 1974 and one in 1978.
-However, it returned as a feature in the December 5, 1992, issue of Billboard and continues to the present day.
-From the end of 1970 to 1985, there was a Bubbling Under the Top LPs album chart paired with the Bubbling Under the Hot 100.
+However, it returned as a feature in the December 5, 1992, issue of Billboard, and continues to the present day.
+From the end of 1970 to 1985, there was a Bubbling Under the Top LPs album chart paired with the Bubbling Under the Hot 100 listing.